ncschroeder/Number-Theory-Playground/README.md

 Some special tricks can be used to find some of the factors of a number.
 Let's have a variable $i$ and let it represent an integer.
 If the sum of the digits of $i$ is divisible by 3, then $i$ is divisible by 3.
 If the sum of the digits of $i$ is divisible by 9, then $i$ is divisible by 9.
 If $i$ is even and divisible by 3, then it is also divisible by 6.
 If the last 2 digits of $i$ is divisible by 4, then $i$ is divisible by 4.
 If the last 3 digits of $i$ is divisible by 8, then $i$ is divisible by 8.
 If $i$ is divisible by both 3 and 4 then it is also divisible by 12.

 Another way you can tell what factors a number has and how many factors it has is by looking at its prime factorization (PF).
 Let's have a variable $i$ and let it represent an integer $> 1$.
 You can find how many factors $i$ has by looking at $i$'s PF, taking all the powers of the prime factors, adding 1 to each, and then multiplying all these together.
 For example, the PF of 294 is $2 \times 3 \times 7^2$.
 The powers are 1, 1, and 2; so there are $2 \times 2 \times 3 = 12$ factors.
 However, that count includes 1 and the number that the PF is for (294 in this case).
 If you want to exclude those, then subtract 2.
 That would give us 10 factors.
-You can find the factors of $i$ by finding all the PFs within $i$'s PF, or the *sub-factorizations*, as I like to call it.
+You can find the factors of $i$ by finding all the PFs within $i$'s PF, or the *sub-factorizations*, as I like to call them.
 For $2 \times 3 \times 7^2$, some sub-factorizations include $2$, $2 \times 7$, and $3 \times 7^2$.
 This means that 2, 14, and 147 are factors of 294.

 #### Calculations